 So, after a day of watching and playing football through rain and shine, I was en route to the restaurant with Red (the wife), Vincenzo and Lady Furness (friends), being driven in style by Lady Furness’ pater, Sir Des (think Parker from Thunderbirds but with a ruddy-faced liking for the good life).
-Slightly delayed, I tweeted the restaurant in what I though was the vain hope they would pick up the message.
+Slightly delayed, I tweeted the restaurant in what I thought was the vain hope they would pick up the message.
 More than that I received a reply from the restaurant manager, James, to say no problem and the champagne would be on ice.
 This was a sign of the extremely efficient, personable and friendly service we were to receive throughout the visit.

 Upon our slightly tardy arrival, we were greeted at the discreet but impressive entrance by James who, through attention to detail, knew which booking we were.
 We were quickly seated and provided with the first element of the Tasting Menu (£85 per person, though the main menu is considerably cheaper), the glass of Charles Heidsieck brut NV champagne, a delicious way to start any event.
 This was quickly followed by a selection of canapes; olives (not my bag but excellent by the standards of my fellow diners), salmon crackers (delicate), feta and sun-dried cherry tomatoes (fresh and packed with flavour) and, the best of the bunch, haggis with fresh blackberry (this was an excellent combination of spice and well cooked meat).